Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 #### 2.1.2 - 4-5-6-7 Interpolating Polynomial
 ------
-for point to point this is a good one
+For point to point this is a good one
 ------

 <ins>**Math:**</ins>